-The Amex Black credit limit is determined on a month-to-month basis, and the limit depends on your spending and payment habits over time.
-The American Express Black Card - or the Amex Centurion Card, formally - is a "no preset spending limit (NPSL) card.
+The American Express Black Card’s limit is determined on a month-to-month basis, and it depends on your spending and payment habits over time.
+That is because the Amex Black Card - or the Centurion® Card from American Express, formally - is a "no preset spending limit” (NPSL) card.

-But the most famous of all luxury credit cards is the Centurion Card from American Express.
+But the most famous of all luxury cards is the Centurion® Card from American Express.
 Also known as the “Black Card,” it’s invite only, so not just anyone can apply.
 Not a ton is known about it other than that.
 Fortunately, there are plenty of other luxury credit cards to consider, too.

 When you’re comparing luxury credit cards, the devil is in the details.
 There are plenty of cards with luxury prices but pedestrian perks.
-So you need to make sure the rewards and benefits that you get far outweigh the cost.
+So, you need to make sure the rewards and benefits that you get far outweigh the cost.

-When people talk about a black credit card, they usually mean one very expensive, high prestige, hyper-exclusive card with black coloring: the American Express Centurion Card.
-You need an invite to get THE black card, unfortunately.
-And while Amex doesn’t disclose the requirements, online reports say you have to spend at least $250,000 a year on an Amex card to merit consideration.
-The Centurion Card also is rumored to have a $7,500 initiation fee and a $2,500 annual fee.
-And its main perks, aside from the prestige, appear to be hotel benefits, Delta Platinum status and a do-anything, round-the-clock personal concierge. … read full answer
+Amex does not disclose requirements for the Black Card, but online reports say you have to spend at least $250,000 a year on an Amex card to merit consideration for an invitation.
+The Centurion® Card from American Express also requires a $10,000 initiation fee and a $5000 annual fee.
+And its main perks, aside from the prestige, appear to be hotel benefits, … read full answerCenturion Lounges, Delta Platinum status and a do-anything, round-the-clock personal concierge.

 Here are some notable black credit cards: